-No Power
+No Power.

-The iMac (17-inch Late 2006) will not turn on.
+The iMac will not turn on.
 The display remains black and there are no sounds from the fans or drives.

 1. Verify the power outlet is good.
 Plug a different device into the socket to ensure there is power, or plug the iMac into another outlet.
 Does the iMac power on now?